 Sandberg, who isn’t selling in the IPO, holds 1.9 million shares.

-The initial share sale would eclipse the 2004 IPO of Google Inc. (GOOG), the world’s most valuable Internet company.
+The initial share sale would eclipse the 2004 IPO of Google Inc. (GOOG:US), the world’s most valuable Internet company.
 Google’s offering, the same year Zuckerberg helped found Facebook, raised $1.9 billion and valued the company then at about $23 billion.